Clarity (Zedd song)

-"Clarity" is a song by Russian-German DJ Zedd featuring the vocals of British singer Foxes.
-It was released on November 14, 2012 as the third single from the debut studio album of the same name.
-The song was written by Anton Zaslavski, Matthew Koma, Porter Robinson and Skylar Grey and produced by Zedd.
-It was released as iTunes Single of the Week on October 2, 2012, and as an 4-track remix EP on February 12, 2013, by Interscope Records.
-Zedd released an extended mix of the song exclusively on Beatport on February 18, 2018.
+"Clarity" is a song by Russian-German DJ Zedd featuring the vocals of English singer Foxes.
+It was released on 14 November 2012 as the third single from the former's debut studio album of the same name.
+The song was written by Zedd (who produced the song), Matthew Koma, Porter Robinson and Skylar Grey.
+It was released as iTunes Single of the Week on 2 October 2012, and as an 4-track remix EP on 12 February 2013, by Interscope Records.
+The song impacted US radio on 5 March 2013.
+Zedd released an extended mix of the song exclusively on Beatport on 18 February 2018.

-When Matthew listened to Foxes' song "Youth", he Skyped her and asked her to be the vocalist on "Clarity".
+When Zedd listened to Foxes' song "Youth", he contacted her through Skype and asked her to be the vocalist on "Clarity".
 After Foxes did research on Wikipedia about Zedd, she accepted the offer.
-In June 2014, following the success of "Stay the Night" featuring Hayley Williams in the United Kingdom, Clarity was re-released there, and this time reached a better peak of number 27, compared to the previous one of 29 in 2013.
+In June 2014, following the success of "Stay the Night" featuring Hayley Williams in the United Kingdom, "Clarity" was re-released there, and this time reached a better peak of number 27, compared to the previous one of 29 in 2013.
 It ended up being awarded silver certification by the BPI following the intake of streaming into Official Charts data in the UK.
+It also reached the top ten in the US and was certified six-times Platinum there as well as Gold or higher in nine additional countries.

-The extended play of the track was released on February 18, 2013.
+The extended play of the track was released on 18 February 2013.
 It features ten remixes including Tiësto, Headhunterz and Funkagenda, among others.
-From December 2012 to February 4, 2013, Zedd hosted a remix contest for the track.
+From December 2012 to 4 February 2013, Zedd hosted a remix contest for the track.
 There were 982 official entries.
 The winning remix by Tom Budin was due to be featured on an upcoming Zedd release.

 "Clarity" won the Grammy Award for Best Dance Recording at the 56th Grammy Awards, becoming their first win.

 Critical reception

-Idolator editor Sam Lansky praised the vocals produced by Foxes, and praised Zedd for "[transforming] his EDM sound into a lovely, downtempo emo-style set."
+Idolator editor Sam Lansky praised the vocals produced by Jonny "Ghostwriter" Harris, and praised Zedd for "[transforming] his EDM sound into a lovely, downtempo emo-style set."